mindspore-ai/docs/docs/mindquantum/docs/source_en/quantum_approximate_optimization_algorithm.md

 6. Repeat steps 3-5 until the results in step 4 are basically unchanged
 7. Based on the result of step 4, the approximate solution of the target problem is calculated

-In this process, steps 2-6 can all be implemented by packages and functions available in MindSpore and MindQuantum, so we will focus on step 1: building the quantum circuit.
+In this process, steps 2-6 can all be implemented by packages and functions available in MindSpore and MindSpore Quantum, so we will focus on step 1: building the quantum circuit.

 ## Setting up a QAOA Quantum Circuit